Fans would happily put us on the spot if it led to Euro 2020 glory, says Kane

 Current England boss Gareth Southgate missed the deciding spot-kick that night but Kane admits most of the current squad are too young to recall the incident and that it will hold no sway this time around.

-“I’ll be totally honest, the majority of players don’t ever remember that game,” he told talkSPORT.
+“I’ll be totally honest, the majority of players don’t remember that game,” he told talkSPORT.

-“A lot of them weren’t born, I think I was only three years old, of course you see highlights and stuff like that but the bottom line is, we’ve moved on, we’re a different team, we are a different squad.
+“A lot of them weren’t born, I think I was only three years old, of course you see highlights and stuff like that but the bottom line is we’ve moved on, we’re a different team, a different squad.

 “We’ve won penalty shoot-outs the last three, four years so the most important thing from our point of view is that we’re trying to get the job done in 90 minutes and if called upon we’ll be ready to do whatever it takes.”

-Kane also insists beating Germany takes precedent over his own goalscoring ambition.
+Kane also insists beating Germany takes precedence over his own goalscoring ambition.

 “I’ve always said as a striker you go through spells – good spells and sometimes spells that just don’t quite go your way,” he added.